Earthling (David Bowie album): Music and lyrics

-Compared to the 19 pieces found on Outside, Earthling contains only nine tracks.
+Compared to the nineteen pieces found on Outside, Earthling contains only nine tracks.
 Additionally, Bowie stated that he found Earthling "primitive" in contrast to the complexity of its predecessor.
 Musically, the album showcases an electronica-influenced sound partly inspired by the industrial and drum and bass culture of the 1990s.
 Bowie had previously explored these styles on Outside, but fully embraced them for Earthling.
-While reviewers generally consider Earthling Bowie's "drum and bass album", biographer Marc Spitz argues that "it's simply [a] case of a veteran artist pursuing a sound with which he or she has fallen in love."
+In a contemporary interview, Bowie said that "I thought that what we should do was develop our vocabulary of dance forms, but incorporate rock."
+He compared the process to his Young Americans album (1975), which combined his European musical background with black soul styles.
+While reviewers generally consider Earthling Bowie's "drum and bass album", the biographer Marc Spitz argues that "it's simply [a] case of a veteran artist pursuing a sound with which he or she has fallen in love."
 Buckley agrees, further noting that only three or four tracks contain a drum and bass element.
 Plati later contested:

 Characterised by "rapid-fire bass, hailstorm percussion, flashes of distorted guitar, sampling [and] sudden dramatic pauses", drum and bass rhythms dominate "Little Wonder", "Battle for Britain (The Letter)", "Telling Lies" and "Dead Man Walking".
 Other reviewers have noted the presence of industrial rock, electronica, hard rock and alternative dance.
-Author James E. Perone found an emphasis on techno and jungle and deems Earthling more musically accessible than its predecessor, partially aided by "strong melodic hooks" throughout.
+The author James E. Perone found an emphasis on techno and jungle and deems Earthling more musically accessible than its predecessor, partially aided by "strong melodic hooks" throughout.
 Bowie initially compared the album's aggressive sound to 1980's Scary Monsters (and Super Creeps).
-Lyrically, Perone describes the album's overall theme as alienation, while Pegg says that the lyrics revisit the spiritual themes previously found on Station to Station (1976), a claim supported by Bowie himself.
+Lyrically, Perone describes the album's overall theme as alienation, while Nicholas Pegg says that the lyrics revisit the spiritual themes previously found on Station to Station (1976), a claim supported by Bowie himself.